 Assists law enforcement officers by conducting digital forensics for active case investigations.

-Assists federal and state prosecutors by conducting digital forensics for criminal case prosecutions.
+Assists federal and state prosecutors and defense attorneys by conducting digital forensics for criminal case prosecutions.

 Conducts evidence intake, chain of custody, and recording.